marionettejs/backbone.marionette/docs/marionette.collectionview.md

 to the view's `el` unless a [`childViewContainer`](#defining-the-childViewContainer) is set.

+`attachHtml` is called on initial render and on full re-render.
+It is not called when only the order of existing children changes.

 ### Destroying All `children`

 `CollectionView` implements a `destroy` method which automatically